pietraferreira/quartz/content/notes/university/presentation-script-fyp.md

 Use identifier to capture any valid Rust function name.

-Then **pattern** to define the function's inputs within parentheses, allowing for a detailed parameter list.
+Then parameter to define the function's inputs.

-Then we have our optional return type, with the arrow symbol signifying a return function, paired with type_expression to specify the return type.
+Then we have our optional return type, paired with type_expression to specify the return type.

 And we conclude with the function's body, within a block, encapsulating all the logic.